aws-samples/amazon-eks-ami-rhel/README.md

 ## 🔔 Announcements

+### November 23, 2024 - Pause container image caching requires IAM credentials

+Pause container image caching was [readded to the upstream build process](https://github.com/awslabs/amazon-eks-ami/pull/2000).
+This requires a few configurations for the build to complete successfully:
+* Proper configuration of the new ```pause_container_image``` parameter.
+You can find the AWS managed regional repository using the [documented list](https://docs.aws.amazon.com/eks/latest/userguide/add-ons-images.html).
+* IAM credentials with permissions to read from AWS managed ECR repositories.
+  * These credentials can either be passed in via API keys or (recommended) you can attach an IAM Instance Profile during the build process by passing in the ```iam_instance_profile``` parameter.

+Example commands with the ```pause_container_image``` and ```iam_instance_profile``` parameters configured can be found below.

-### This code base now follows the Amazon Linux 2023 custom EKS AMI code base
+### March 6, 2024 - This code base now follows the Amazon Linux 2023 custom EKS AMI code base

 This code base has always followed the [awslabs amazon-eks-ami](https://github.com/awslabs/amazon-eks-ami) code base as closely as possible.
 * Significant changes were made to that upstream code base to provide EKS support for Amazon Linux 2023.